darkdread/CSAPP/Chapter 2/README.md

 Problem 2.21

-Assuming the expressions are evaluated on a 32-bit machine that uses two’scomplement arithmetic, fill in the following table describing the effect of casting and relational operations, in the style of Figure 2.18:
+Assuming the expressions are evaluated on a 32-bit machine that uses two’s complement arithmetic, fill in the following table describing the effect of casting and relational operations, in the style of Figure 2.18:

 | Expression                    | Type          | Evaluation    |